hostspaceng/community-challenge/README.md

 ![alt text](images/image13.png)

 ## Application and Cluster Monitoring
 The EKS Cluster and applications deployed to the clusters are monitored using prometheus and grafana.
-Both prometheus and grafana have good documentations to integrate into the kubernetes cluster.
+Both prometheus and grafana have good documentation to integrate into the kubernetes cluster.

 ### Prometheus Deployment
 To integrate prometheus in your EKS cluster, checkout this well detailed [article](https://docs.aws.amazon.com/eks/latest/userguide/prometheus.html).
 With this article, when you run the `kubectl get all -n prometheus`, you will notice the `prometheus-server` deployment is stuck at `pending`, the reason is because a `persistent volume` has not be created which is needed by the `prometheus-server` deployment.
 To create the `persistent volume`, you have to configure the `aws-ebs-csi-driver